transducer/zenroom-cljs-demo/blogpost.md

     .zencode-exec))
 ```

-`evaluate!` does the following things:
+`evaluate!` sets the following options:

-- `script` derefs the `app-state` to get the value of the input string
+- `script` derefs the `app-state` to get the value of the input string (the Zencode contract).
 -`keys` and `data` deref the `app-state` and parse it to a JavaScript data structure to add the KEYS and DATA.
 - `print` is the function that is called any time Zencode prints something, in this case it will append the output to the value of the`:results` key, a vector that holds the results.
-- `success` and `error` update the `:success?` key in the the `app-state` with success or failure.
+- `success` and `error` update the value for the`:success?` key in `app-state` with success or failure.
-- `zencode_exec`, we call `zencode_exec` to evaluate the given Zencode contract.
-Zencode uses underlying Lua-code.
+- `zencode_exec` is called to evaluate the given Zencode contract.
+Zencode uses underlying Lua code.
 See for example the the [zencode_dp3t](https://github.com/DECODEproject/Zenroom/blob/master/src/lua/zencode_dp3t.lua)] extension as mentioned in the blogpost [Decentralized Privacy-Preserving Proximity Tracing crypto made easy](https://medium.com/@jaromil/decentralized-privacy-preserving-proximity-tracing-cryptography-made-easy-af0a6ae48640).
-The simpler Zencode syntax calls Lua code.
-To execute Lua-code instead of using the primitives available in Zencode we can call `zenroom_exec` instead of `zencode_exec` on the Zenroom object.
+The simpler Zencode DSL calls Lua code.
+To execute Lua code instead of using the primitives available in Zencode we can call `zenroom_exec` instead of `zencode_exec` on the Zenroom object.

-This is the gist, now we have to get the information in and out of the `app-state`.
+`evaluate` is the gist of the interaction with the Zenroom VM, now we have to get the information in and out of the `app-state`.

 First let's add a method to clear the results: